keithf4/pgmonitor-extension/README.md

  - `last_run_time`
     - How long the last run of this refresh took
  - `active`
-    - If view_name is a materalized view, determines whether it should be refreshed as part of automatic maintenance
+    - Boolean to determine whether this materialized view is refreshed as part of automatic maintenance.
+Defaults to true.
+If false, this matview will not be refreshed automatically.
-    - Both matviews and normal views can also set this to be false as a means of allowing external scrape tools to ignore them
  - `scope`
-    - Valid values are "global" or "database"
-    - "global" means the values of this metric are the same on every database in the instance (ex. connections, replication, etc)
-    - "database" means the values of this metric are only defined on a per database basis (database and table statisics, bloat, etc)
-    - Can be used by external scrape tools to be able to determine whether to collect these metrics only once per PostgreSQL instance or once per database inside that instance
+    - See `metric_views` for the purpose of this column

-For metrics that still require storage of results for fast scraping but cannot use a materialized view, it is also possible to use a table and give pgMonitor an SQL statement to run to refresh that table.
+For metrics that still require storage of results for fast scraping but cannot use a normal or materialized view, it is also possible to use a table and give pgMonitor an SQL statement to run to refresh that table.
 For example, the included pgBackRest metrics need to use a function that uses a COPY statement.
 ```
                              Table "pgmonitor_ext.metric_tables"
       Column       |           Type           | Collation | Nullable |        Default